Prajakta456/Buffer-Project/README.md

 * Priority Queue: For storing the Customer class objects.Priority queue is implemented using the Customer Comparator class.Priorities have been calculated in the Customer class.
 * Arraylist: Used for storing Admin details
 * LinkedList: Used for storing tour details and customer details and bills of customers
-* Arrays: Used for storing hotel rooms and showing their occupancy status.

 ### *WHAT WE LEARNED*:
 1. Using arraylist,linkedlist and priority queue provided by Collection Framework.